Celtic Cross: Meaning, History, and Modern Interpretations

 Pagan Beginnings: The Pre-Christian Celtic Cross

-In ancient Celtic society, the cross represented the four cardinal directions, earth elements, and the life-giving energy of the sun.
-The circle surrounding the cross is thought to symbolize the sun or eternal life, concepts integral to pagan beliefs.
-Pre-Christian Celtic crosses were often carved into standing stones, marking sacred places and capturing the Celts’ reverence for nature.
+In ancient Celtic society, the cross represented the four cardinal directions, the earth elements, and the sun's life-giving energy.
+The circle surrounding the cross symbolizes the sun or eternal life, concepts integral to pagan beliefs.
+Pre-Christian Celtic crosses were often carved into standing stones, marking sacred places and capturing the Celts' reverence for nature.

 The Christian Influence on the Celtic Cross